temporal-sa/temporal-cloud-run/readme.md

 In the [cloudbuild.yaml](cloudbuild.yaml) file, the label is updated to the current date and time.
 Due to strict naming rules, the format of this is "was_YYYY-MM-DD_HH_MM_SS"

-The [readme.md](gcp-infra/readme.md) has been updated to include some missing steps and a
+The [readme.md](gcp-infra/readme.md) has been updated to include some missing steps.